 What is a rhetorical ploy?
 To answer that, we first need to understand what “rhetoric” means.

 Rhetoric is the art of persuasion, aimed at influencing the thoughts and actions of others through effective speaking or writing.
 It encompasses techniques used to convince or sway an audience, from politicians debating legislation to advertisers promoting products.
+This includes using various figures of speech, which are rhetorical devices that add emphasis or clarity to an argument, making it more compelling or memorable.

 Although the study of rhetoric originated in ancient Greece, it’s still alive and well today in politics, on social media and even at the grocery store.